MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 ---
 title: HoloLens 2 release notes
 description: Stay up to date with all the updates in each new HoloLens 2 release.
-author: scooley
+author: lolab
-ms.author: scooley
+ms.author: lolab
-manager: laurawi
+manager: nazara
 ms.prod: hololens
 ms.sitesec: library
 ms.topic: article